saberbill/hudoudata/README.md

 To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
 Then use `oc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.

-Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.
+Redeploy your application to have your changes applied, and open the hudou page again to make sure your application is successfully connected to the database server.

 ## Looking for help